Log in

 Top Review 17

-To call the "Illusione" by Bottega Veneta an unknown fragrance or fragrances needs explanation, with 127 reviews and 54 owners about a year after its publication.
-Nevertheless: Somehow it seems to me, despite its potential, not to have been quite "hit" here, almost as if it is silently gliding along the edge of visibility.
+To label “Illusione” by Bottega Veneta as an unknown fragrance is somewhat puzzling, given its 127 reviews and 54 owners about a year after its release.
+Nevertheless, somehow it seems to me that despite its potential, it hasn’t really “hit” here, almost dissipating as if it glides quietly along the edge of visibility.

-The "Illusione" is similar to its somewhat better known predecessors in the BV men's segment (the pour Homme range and the - male - Essence Aromatique), AND yet is fundamentally different from them.
-This also needs to be explained.
+“Illusione” resembles its somewhat more well-known predecessors in the men’s segment from BV (the pour Homme line and the - male - Essence Aromatique), AND yet it fundamentally differs from them.
+This too requires explanation.

-There are similarities in the resinous components - to a certain extent the trademark of the BV men's fragrances, more so than a partial leatheriness (which is not present in "Illusione").
-Such a resinousness is central to my nose in "Illusione", but without dominating unpleasantly.
+Similarities exist in the resinous components - somewhat the hallmark of BV men’s fragrances, even more so than a partial leatheriness (which is absent in “Illusione”).
+Such resinousness is central to my nose in “Illusione,” without being unpleasantly dominant.
 An abstracted (needle) woodiness.
-Furthermore, a beautifully integrated citric combines all the above mentioned scents, although in my opinion this is much more pronounced in the Essence Aromatique.
-In "Illusione" it hides behind fir needles and soft-warm woodiness.
-In any case, you should not expect a clearly recognizable, prominent lemon like in some classic colognes.
-And there's another unifying element: men's BV fragrances "match" incredibly well with the brand's design appearance.
-A visit to a store is recommended for this - where you can also test the wonderful Parco Palladiano range.
+Furthermore, a beautifully integrated citrus note connects all the mentioned fragrances, although I believe this is significantly more pronounced in the Essence Aromatique.
+In “Illusione,” it hides behind fir needles and soft-warm woodiness.
+One should not expect a clearly recognizable, standout lemon like in some classic colognes.
+And there is another connecting element: BV men’s fragrances “match” incredibly well with the brand’s design presentation.
+A visit to a store is recommended for this - where the wonderful Parco Palladiano line can also be tested.

 However, there are also differences.
-The "Illusione" has an "unvanilla", unobtrusive sweetness, which I personally like very much, and which I prefer to the pseudo leathery base of the pour Homme series.
-I really mean to smell the vetiver mentioned here as a very subtle, soft component that "grounds" the resinousness.
-And all this is surrounded by the soft woodiness mentioned above ...
-Not spectacular, not avant-garde, but very beautiful and very good to wear, especially from spring to autumn, at work, but also just like that.
-Somehow the average mark here is justified: The "illusion" doesn't stand out, it's not an aha-experience, it's just really well done "mainstream".
-And maybe that's exactly why this is the fragrance I wear most often by now.
+“Illusione” has a “non-vanilla,” unobtrusive sweetness that I personally really like and that I prefer over the pseudo-leathery base of the pour Homme line.
+The vetiver indicated here is something I can truly smell, as a very subtle, soft component that “grounds” the resinousness.
+And then the mentioned soft woodiness wraps around all of this...
+Not spectacular, not avant-garde, but very beautiful and very easy to wear, especially from spring to autumn, at work, but also just for casual wear.
+Somehow the average rating here is justified: “Illusione” does not stand out, is not an aha experience, but simply a well-made “mainstream” fragrance.
+And perhaps that is why it has become the fragrance I wear most often.

 … more less than more.

-A walk, meditation, early morning dew, clarity, groundedness.
+A walk, lost in thought, dew freshness in the early morning, clarity, groundedness.
 Unpretentiousness, understatement, simplicity.
-Peace of mind.
-A "business fragrance" like Prada L'Homme and yet quite different
+Allerseelenruhe.
+A “business fragrance” like Prada L'Homme yet entirely different.

-My respect for BV, not to cut into their own flesh by a release overkill like some other companies (although I am aware that this is now only a brand in a performance-oriented large corporation).
-Five men's fragrances in the "mainstream" sector in seven years - that is pleasantly manageable.
+I commend BV for not cutting into its own flesh with a release overkill like some other houses (even though I am aware that it is now merely a brand within a performance-oriented large corporation).
+Five men’s fragrances in the “mainstream area” in seven years - that is pleasantly manageable.

-I admit that every sprayer stings me in the olfactory heart, because I know in advance that this beautiful fragrance will not last long unless I go on a close contact with myself.
-But hope dies last: maybe one day the "Illusione" will be available in a more intense, long-lasting version, just like the original pour Homme.
-In any case, the bottle is a real eye-catcher.
+I admit that each spray pierces my olfactory heart, as I already know in advance that this beautiful scent will not last long unless I get close to myself.
+But hope dies last: Perhaps one day “Illusione” will be available in a more intense, longer-lasting version like the original pour Homme.
+The bottle is definitely already a real eye-catcher.

 6 Comments